boringops-hq/boringops-articles/articles/consistency.md

 ## The Foundation

 Consistency is the quietest and strongest form of reliability.
-It hides in repetition.
-It looks like routine.
-It feels like boredom.
+It hides in repetition, looks like routine and feels like boredom.
 That sameness is the point.

 In infrastructure, consistency means trust.
 A predictable system removes fear.
 Each repeated outcome compounds that trust.
 One command works the same in staging, production, or a developer’s laptop.
 That is what stability looks like.